 Our dedicated team of physical therapists are trained to evaluate what you will need to work on, based on existing medical information.
 We’ll also evaluate your walk and your ability to move your feet and ankles in various positions.

 Because so many foot and ankle issues stem from inflammation, causing a kind of seizing-up effect, much of physical therapy will likely focus on simple movements that encourage flexibility and range of motion.
 In addition, if your ankles aren’t able to properly support your weight, strengthening exercises might also be an important part of your therapy.

 Our team will also teach you how to improve your posture when walking and running, if gait issues are resulting from — or even causing — your foot and ankle pain.

 Are you ready to take the “first steps” toward making the rest of those steps pain-free?
-Contact us today at Wayne & Ardmore, PA centers for an evaluation, so that you can begin your journey to healthy, strong feet and ankles.
+Contact us today at our Wayne, PA center for an evaluation, so that you can begin your journey to healthy, strong feet and ankles.